kardamom/Marinara/README.md

 * Fiocchi Rigati

 ## Installation
+Copy Marinara.gha to your Grasshopper components folder.
+Restart Rhino.

-The library should appear under a new tab, 'Marinara', in Grasshopper.
+The library should appear under in Grasshopper under a new tab, 'Marinara'.

 ## Usage
 The default values are enough to generate a pasta form.